 Sarawak is home to one of the rarest primates on the planet – the Bornean Banded Langur or Sarawak Langur.

-Found in dipterocarp forest, coastal forest, mangroves and riverine forest where it moves around in groups of 3-7 individuals, this beautiful creature is now threatened with extinction.
+This monkey lives in dipterocarp forest, coastal forest, mangroves and riverine forest.
+It moves around in groups of 3-7 individuals.
+This beautiful creature is now threatened with extinction.

-In Sarawak, small populations are found in just four locations – Tanjung Datu National Park, Samunsan Wildlife Sanctuary, Similajau National Park and Maludam National Park.
+Small populations are found in four locations in Sarawak – Tanjung Datu National Park, Samunsan Wildlife Sanctuary, Similajau National Park and Maludam National Park.

 There are two morphs of the Sarawak Langur.
 The black morph is found at Samunsan and Tanjung Datu whilst the red morph is found at Maludam and Similajau.